 As is often the case in a small city, Buhl doesn't have a public transportation system that people use for their commute.

-Buhl is a somewhat ethnically-diverse city.
+Buhl is a very ethnically-diverse city.
 The people who call Buhl home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Buhl residents report their race to be White, followed by Native American.
 Buhl also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.19% of the city’s residents.
-Important ancestries of people in Buhl include German, Irish, Scots-Irish, and Swedish.
+People of Hispanic or Latino origin account for 26.25% of the city’s residents.
+Important ancestries of people in Buhl include German, Irish, Scots-Irish, and Italian.

 The most common language spoken in Buhl is English.
 Other important languages spoken here include Spanish and Italian.